 Impact the Lives of Others with a Bachelor’s Degree from Our School of Behavioral Sciences

-We understand that you’re excited about making a difference in the lives of others.
-We get it because we are too.
+You’re excited about making a difference in the lives of others, and we are too.
 With one of the bachelor’s degrees in our School of Behavioral Sciences, you’ll be able to turn your passion for helping others into an exciting and fulfilling career!

-We have given you multiple degrees and specializations to choose from within our School of Behavioral Sciences.
-You may choose our human services or social work degrees—either of which are going to prepare you to start your career upon graduation.
-However, we also have multiple psychology specializations aimed to help you get into a graduate school and become a professional counselor or psychologist.
+With multiple degrees and specializations to choose from within our School of Behavioral Sciences, you can choose between our human services or social work degrees—either of which are going to prepare you to start your career upon graduation.
+You can also choose from multiple psychology specializations aimed to help you get into a graduate school and become a professional counselor or psychologist.
 Whatever your career goals, we have a degree that will help you get there.

 So what are you waiting for?
 The helping profession needs people like you who are not only willing to serve others but are excited about it!
 Let us help you make this dream into a reality by pursuing one of our behavioral sciences degrees.